Are you looking for the best homemade garbage disposal cleaner? One that also deodorizes without damaging the plumbing system?

 While the mixture is fizzing, bring a pot of water to boil.
 Carefully pour it down the sink so that the mixture loosens.

-Fill the drain with 2 cups of ice and 1 cup of course sea salt.
+Add 2 cups of ice cubes into the garbage disposal and 1 cup of course sea salt.

 Run the cold water and the disposal.